marcus-j-davies/node-red-barred/README.md

 The Node RED Barcode Processing Platform

 ## Say what!?
-Node RED BARRED, is a barcode Processing toolkit, with no bias towards any specifc target.
+Node RED BARRED, is a Barcode Processing toolkit, with no bias towards any specific target.
 This toolkit includes 2 main components

 - The set of Node RED Nodes